Active-Animals/Website/docs/ontology/editing.md

 The ontology is currently moving towards the goal of single parenthood, with subsidiary parthood.
 Older terms are most likely to remain unamended for some time, but new terms will need to strongly justify multi-parenting.

 #### Para-synonymy
 Using a synonym in a simplistic definition is tempting and perhaps unavoidable at times.
 But it is too close to being tautology for the long term, and should be avoided in the first place if possible.
 (The definition is ideally some kind of expanded explanation.)

 If needed, change the synonym type to hasRelatedSynonym as a workaround which will also highlight its deliberate use, but don't just delete the synonym in order to reintroduce it to the definition.

+### Synonyms

+Synonyms should be sourced and dated by year.
+They can have modified suffixes to match the class label in question.

+Choose the annotation property which is most suitable, when labelling synonyms.
+Remember that any one may in future be challenged, so consider a justifying comment or quote:
+  - **hasExactSynonym** may be asserted by a source, or linguistically
+  - **hasBroadSynonym** is inclusive of, but not limited to, the main label (consider if it should be a superclass instead)
+  - **hasNarrowSynonym** excludes aspects of the main label, but is fully enclosed by it (consider if it should be a subclass instead)
+  - **hasRelatedSynonym** should be used with great care, to ensure it is not in fact one of the other forms.
+It may be worth using if you have used much licence to infer a synonym from within a source in a way that you expect other collaborators could question (consider too whether you have actually stumbled on a new term needing creating); see also [para-synonymy](#para-synonymy)

+If you wish to promote a synonym to the main label, justify this and try to engage in discussion before implementing any change; remember also to relegate the label to a synonym.

+The same word may have different meanings in different sources.
+The following method should enable a string search to pull out each alternate meaning:
+  1. Where it is used as a synonym with a different meaning to its use elsewhere, add the current term's ID to the synonym string as a suffix after a hyphen, and repeat for each different synonym meaning (e.g. if Label A applies to a primary term, synonym A-AAO000000x applies to one alternative meaning, synonym A-AAO000000y applies to another alternative meaning, etc).
+  2. Do not add the ID suffix to the label bearing the primary meaning of the string, unless it is demoted later to a synonym (and remove the suffix from any synonym promoted to primary label use).
+  3. It is possible that a synonym string is used in multiple ways (each with its own ID suffix) without being used as a primary label anywhere.
+  4. It is possible that a synonym string is used in multiple terms but only one way (without the need for an ID suffix), without being used as a primary label anywhere.
+  5. Where two synonymised occurrences of a label have the same meaning but different to a primary label usage, select one ID suffix to use for both.
+This could be one of the two occurrences, or in the case of a shared parent (most likely to happen with a Broad synonym) it could be the ID of the shared parent.

 -----